Copacabana Fort revolt

-The July 1922 revolts failed, but Artur Bernardes would face a new military phenomenon, tenentism, which launched ever larger and more sophisticated revolts during his tenure, most of which were spent under a state of emergency.
+The July 1922 revolts failed, but Artur Bernardes would face a new military phenomenon, tenentism, which launched ever larger and more sophisticated revolts during his term, most of which was spent under a state of emergency.
 The refusal of amnesty to the rebels of 1922 was one of the reasons for the following revolts.
-These also failed, but the tenentistas took part in the 1930 Revolution, which put an end to the First Republic.
-The greatest fame of July 1922 was the Fort Copacabana and the suicidal disposition of a small number of rebels who marched against the government's troops, an episode that acquired a mythical character.
-The number of 18 who participated in the final combat is famous, but the actual number was probably less.
+These also failed, but the tenentists took part in the 1930 Revolution, which put an end to the First Republic.
+The greatest fame of July 1922 was the Fort Copacabana and the suicidal will of the small number of rebels who marched against the government's troops, an episode that acquired a mythical character.
+The number of 18 men said to have participated in the final combat is famous, but the actual number was probably smaller.

 Background

 The 1922 presidential election

-In 1922, Brazil was undergoing a reassessment of Brazilian nationality on the eve of the centenary of the country's independence, with the Modern Art Week as a symbolic milestone, while public finances suffered from the fall of international demand for coffee, Brazil's main export product.
-In the presidential election, scheduled for March 1, the government candidate to succeed Epitácio Pessoa was Artur Bernardes, president (governor) of Minas Gerais and representative of the dominant groups of his state and São Paulo.
-In previous disputes, the situationist candidate easily achieved the consensus of the regional oligarchies, but this time the regime showed signs of exhaustion.
+In 1922, Brazil was undergoing a reassessment of Brazilian nationality on the eve of the country's independence centennial, with the Modern Art Week as a symbolic milestone, while public finances suffered from the fall of international demand for coffee, Brazil's main export product.
+In the presidential election, scheduled for 1 March, the government candidate to succeed Epitácio Pessoa was Artur Bernardes, president (governor) of Minas Gerais and a representative of the dominant groups of his state and São Paulo.
+In previous disputes, the government's candidate easily achieved the consensus of the regional oligarchies, but this time the regime showed signs of exhaustion.